DasDarki/ggw/README.md

 Here is an overview:
 - `html`: A way to interact with the DOM.
 - `css`: A way to style the DOM.
 - `communication`: A way to communicate between frontend and backend.
-At best with multiple adapters (WebSockets, HTTP, etc.).
+At best with multiple adapters (WebSocket, HTTP, etc.).
 - `database`: A way to interact with databases.
 - `database/ORM`: A way to interact with databases in an object-oriented way.
 - `DI`: A way to handle dependency injection.